bulgantamiri/fibostackclient/doc/source/cli/decoder.rst

 Mapping Guide
 =============

-The following is an incomplete mapping between legacy OpenStack CLIs and OpenStackClient.
-Think of it as a magic decoder ring if you were using the legacy CLIs and want to transition to OpenStack CLI.
+The following is an incomplete mapping between legacy fibostack CLIs and fibostackClient.
+Think of it as a magic decoder ring if you were using the legacy CLIs and want to transition to fibostack CLI.
 Command options are only shown when necessary.

 ``cinder CLI``
 --------------

 .. csv-table::
-   :header: "Cinder CLI", "OSC Equivalent", "Description"
+   :header: "Cinder CLI", "fsc Equivalent", "Description"
    :widths: 25, 25, 50
    :file: data/cinder.csv